India bans TikTok, other Chinese apps amid border standoff

 India is banning dozens of Chinese apps amid a military standoff in the remote Karakoram mountain border region

-NEW DELHI -- Indian TikTok users awoke Tuesday to a notice from the popular short-video app saying their data would be transferred to an Irish subsidiary, a response to India's ban on dozens of Chinese apps amid a military standoff between the two countries.
+NEW DELHI -- Indian TikTok users awoke Tuesday to a notice from the popular short-video app saying the company was working to comply with an India government ban on dozens of Chinese apps amid a military standoff between the two countries.

-The quick workaround showed the ban was largely symbolic since the apps can’t be automatically erased from devices where they are already downloaded, and is a response to a border clash with China where 20 Indian soldiers died earlier this month, digital experts said.
+While service in India was suspended, the ban was largely symbolic since the apps can’t be automatically erased from devices where they've already been downloaded.
+The move was a response to a border clash with China where 20 Indian soldiers died earlier this month, digital experts said.

 “They want to send a message.
 This is a decision based on a geopolitical situation,” said digital rights activist Nikhil Pahwa.

-Note: This story was first published on July 1, 2020.
-It was updated on July 6, 2020, to say TikTok notified its users in India that the company was working to comply with an Indian government directive, not that users’ data would be transferred to an Irish subsidiary.